smocker-dev/smocker/README.md

 ## Development

-### Integration Test
+### Integration Tests

-In order to launch integrations tests, you need to open a terminal and launch smocker:
+In order to launch integrations tests, you must first launch smocker:

 ```sh
 make start
 ```

-and then open an other terminal an launch venom tests:
+Then, open another terminal and launch the integration tests:

 ```sh
 make test